 This years local election results have been a record high for the Green Party, gaining 43 seats.

-Some of its best results have come from Young Greens, either holding their seats or gaining seats from Labour , the Conservatives and the Liberal Democrats.
+Some of its best results have come from Young Greens, either holding their seats or gaining seats from Labour and the Conservatives.

 • The Young Greens have gained 14 Councillors.

-• We now have 57 Councillors in total.
+• We now have 57 Young Green Councillors in total.

 • 19% of all Green wins have been Young Green candidates.